Mozilla expands its partnership with ad-free subscription service Scroll – TechCrunch

 - Users want to support Mozilla because we’re a non-profit and put our users first with Firefox.

-Now, anyone in the United States who’s interested in trying this out can sign up for a Firefox account and install the Scroll extension.
+Now, anyone in the United States who’s interested in trying this out can sign up for a Firefox account and install the Better Web with Scroll extension.
 They’ll need to pay for a Scroll subscription as well — the company’s currently charging an introductory price of $2.49 per month, with plans to eventually increase to $4.99.

 In a blog post, Scroll said the results since launch are delivering on its promise to bring publishers more money than advertising — in fact, publishers are seeing an average $30 to $40 RPM (revenue per thousand pageviews) from Scroll visitors.